ian4uh/GlyphForge/README.md

     - [ ] 8th Level
     - [ ] 9th Level

+## Contriubte
+Feel free to use the `spell_entry.py` tool to help fill out the Grimoire.
+You can also use the `find_duplicates.py` file to find duplicate spells, but note this doesn't check conditions as this is meant to be a testing tool for later to find how many spells have duplicates before and after concentration is considered.

 # DISCLAIMER
 I did not create any of the algorithms used in the backend of this program.
 I exclusively made the GUI and assembled the JSONs used in the spell lookup.
 Aside from slight modifications, I have done nothing to the `bases.py`, `line_shapes.py`, and `writer.py` files.